Benchmarks & Evaluation

 HELM (Holistic Evaluation of Language Models) (Liang et al., 2023) (Liang et al., 2023) evaluates language models across a broad set of tasks (42 scenarios covering knowledge, reasoning, summarization, etc.) with controlled compute budgets, providing the most comprehensive quality benchmark for LLMs.
 While HELM primarily measures quality rather than efficiency, the combination of HELM scores with efficiency metrics enables meaningful comparisons of quality-per-FLOP across architectures.

 RULER (Hsieh et al., 2024) (Hsieh et al., 2024) provides a synthetic benchmark for evaluating long-context capabilities, testing retrieval, multi-hop reasoning, and aggregation over configurable context lengths.
-RULER enables controlled evaluation of how well different architectures maintain quality as context length increases -- a critical metric for efficient long-context architectures.
+RULER enables controlled evaluation of how well different architectures maintain quality as context length increases, a critical metric for efficient long-context architectures.

 Evaluation Challenges